THE WILLIAMS, PICTON

 Vernon, no doubt had inherited his grandfather’s temperament.
 After returning from sea, and docking at Aberystwyth in 1866, Captain W. Williams and crewmember Abraham Davies, who later became a master mariner, and another William Williams, crewmember, over-quenched their thirst before jumping on a train to Borth.
 Soon a fracas developed, which resulted in a scene on Llandre Station platform, with the captain removing his coat, waistcoat and tie, and sleeves turned up to the elbow, threatening to fight anyone on the train.
 He and his shipmates were persuaded to stay at Llandre whilst the train continued without them, so they had to walk the rest of the way home.
 They were all found guilty of annoying passengers and using abusive language.
 They each had to pay costs as well as fines.
 It was quite ironic that crewmembers were fined £1 each, and the captain only 10 shillings.

 Currently Myra Ford and others are trying to establish if Captain Williams Dinorwig (profiled in this website), is a son of Lewis 1815-91, and Anne 1816-95.
 If so, then there were 5 master mariner brothers.
-We have already established that there were 4 James master mariner brothers as well as 4 Hughes master mariner brothers.
+The Morgan, Rees James and Hughes families all produced 4 Master Mariner brothers.